olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 $ echo "s#$p#\u\6 \7 \3 \5 \4 \8, \l\1 \2, \9#" > moliere4.sed
 ```

-Now let's loop through all the sed scripts on all the lines in the :
+Now let's loop through all the sed scripts on all the lines in the:

 ```bash
 $ for (( i=1; i<5; i++ )); do